skrey/yellow-extensions/features/core/README.md

 ## How to redirect a page

 Set `Redirect` in the [settings](#settings) at the top of a page.
-The page will redirect to another page or URL.
+The page is redirected to another page or URL.
 You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.

 ## Folders